xsolla/store-unity-sdk/README.md

+# Enterprise-level Xsolla SDK for Unity

+Interested in new ways to extend the reach of payment options while staying compliant with platform requirements?
+Learn more about [Xsolla Mobile SDK](https://developers.xsolla.com/sdk/mobile/) that brings the power of Xsolla Pay Station onto mobile stores!
+\
+\
+\
 The SDK makes it easier to integrate Xsolla products into your Unity project by providing out-of-the-box data structures and methods for working with Xsolla API.

 After integration, you can use: